» Residential Electrical Wiring: Guide to Home Wiring

 - Testing Electric Circuit Wiring

-- This circuit condition should be tested so the circuit polarity can be corrected.
+- This circuit condition should be tested so the circuit polarity can be corrected, and checked for an open ground.

 - Important: If the circuit wiring does not have a separate ground wire then polarity tests can have mixed results.